nongiach/WriteUp_pinkfloyd_HackIM2016/README.md

  Some shit when shellcoding...
  I realy encourage you to check out this [qemu-arm](/qemu-arm) standalone because it's very light and we don't need to setup a vm just ./quemu-arm ./pinkfloyd
- I saved it from an previous ctf ^^
+ I saved it from an previous ctf ^^ check out my gdb.gdbinit you can start it using gdb -x gdb.gdbinit it's awesome because I can automate everything, it's a big time saver, here it's basic but we can do a lot more complex Enjoy :)
-Enjoy :)

 ----